ugneokmanaite/ci-start-code/README.md

 - Allows them to ssign developers to a specific set of functions to which they will continually work on and improve upon based on user feedback
 - Because of the small iterative changes that are constantly being added and updated to the production product, the users don’t experience any big changes that can sometimes cause consumer anxiety
 - Once the developer saves the new code, it is automatically built, integrated, tested, and deployed directly to the production environment
+- Sending it live to the customers
+## Difference Between CDE and CD

+-